Click on a link to be taken to the entry below.

 Mailing address: Appeal Committee, Purdue University Fort Wayne Office of Admissions, 2101 E. Coliseum Blvd., Fort Wayne, IN 46805

 FAX number: 260-481-5450

 Readmission.
 A student who has been dismissed from Purdue University Fort Wayne or from another campus of Purdue University may not enroll at Purdue University Fort Wayne until one fall or spring semester has passed.
-All readmissions are into probationary status and are subject to stipulations in effect as a condition of readmission.
+All readmissions are subject to stipulations in effect as a condition of readmission.
 Readmissions shall be reported to the Registrar and an appropriate entry shall be made on the student’s academic record.
 A student who is academically dismissed for a second time is not eligible to enroll for at least one year.

 - A student dismissed by this policy must apply to the appropriate office or readmission committee.
 A fee is assessed for processing the readmission application.
 Readmission is not guaranteed.